 We all value our privacy in a general sense and we are becoming more sensitive about the protection of our information.
-The IPC and ACT Canada have jointly, through this paper, provided some tools to make privacy work for you.
-If you would like to receive more help in this area, both organizations would be happy to provide it.
+The IPC and ACT have jointly, through this paper, provided some tools to make privacy work for you.
+If you would like to receive more information about advanced cards and privacy, both organizations would be happy to provide it.